Super Meat Boy Forever: Plot

-Taking place a few years after the original, Meat Boy and Bandage Girl are enjoying life while having a picnic with their infant daughter Nugget.
+Taking place a few years after the original game, Meat Boy and Bandage Girl are enjoying life while having a picnic with their infant daughter Nugget.
 Suddenly, Dr. Fetus attacks them both and kidnaps Nugget.
-When Meat Boy and Bandage Girl come to and discover that Nugget is missing, they both go on a quest to save her.
+When Meat Boy and Bandage Girl come to their senses and discover that Nugget is missing, they both go on a quest to save her.

-The duo travels through multiple worlds to catch Fetus only for him to get away or ambush them, leaving them to fight multiple bosses like a telekinesis brain monster named Manic, a massive machine dubbed “Big Slugger”, and his lair’s security system.
+The duo travels through multiple worlds to catch Fetus only for him to get away or ambush them, leaving them to fight multiple bosses like a telekinetic brain monster named Manic, a massive machine dubbed "Big Slugger", and his lair's security system.
 During their pursuit, a group of animals, led by a squirrel from the forest they had their picnic in, go after Dr. Fetus, take Big Slugger with them and convince Manic to help them take Fetus down, with Manic helping via powering Big Slugger.

-After an intense fight in Dr. Fetus’s lair, the duo gets trapped in a pile of Dead Meat Boys with Fetus laughing in success until the animals show up and try to take him on; only for Fetus to activate the Self-Destruct, destroying Slugger and leaving many of the animals on the brink of death.
+After an intense fight in Dr. Fetus's lair, the duo gets trapped in a pile of Dead Meat Boys with Fetus laughing in success until the animals show up and try to take him on; only for Fetus to activate the Self-Destruct, destroying Slugger and leaving many of the animals on the brink of death.
 After seeing this, Nugget bursts into tears with Fetus trying to calm her down while Meat Boy and Bandage Girl get out of the pile and go for them.
 During this, the squirrel leader manages to reach a button that it assumes is the lair's self-destruct.
 Before the squirrel can press the button, it succumbs to its injuries and lands on top of the button, which destroys all of time, the world, causes Meat Boy and Bandage Girl to age, and turns Nugget and Fetus to atoms.